 This case not only demonstrates that the HMRC and Employment Tribunal can make different decisions on an individual’s employment status, but also paves the way for the Employment Tribunal to disregard contractual terms that suggest self-employment if they do not reflect the actual legal obligations of the parties, a point employment agencies and companies engaging workers in novel or unusual ways should be conscious of.

 Lyons Davidson’s employment teams are happy to provide advice on this or any other employment matters.
-For more information, please contact us on 0117 904 6000.
+For more information, please contact our Employment Law specialists or call us on 0117 904 6000.

 Posted on Sep 27th, 2012 by Lyons Davidson